hubtru/SalesTrendsAnalyzer/Experiments/Readme.md

 -   Define your models in the **models** directory
 -   create a new experiment-file in **experiments**
 -   instantiate a subclass of **general.Experiment**
--   fill the abstract methods:
+-   fill the abstract methods below
+-   Register the experiment in "experiments" array of the "main.py" file in main directory

 ```python
 @abstractmethod